mithun-gowda/DevOps_Docs/README.md

 ### Plan:
 - In this initial stage, the development team collaborates with stakeholders to define project goals, requirements, and plan the development process.
 This includes creating a roadmap, prioritizing features, estimating resources, and setting project timelines.
 ### Defining:
 - Clearly define the requirements in document.
-After researching in the planning stage, the collective information is documented.
+After researching in the planning stage, the collective information is documented as <b><i>Software Requirement Specification Document</i></b>.
 ### Designing:
 - High Level Design / Low Level Design
 - Architect / senior development team design the code procedure.